If you live a busy schedule, these Make-Ahead Bacon Egg Potato Breakfast Bites are just for you.

 That then turns into, well if I am going to make eggs in the morning, why don't I skip having to cook altogether and make some Bacon Egg Potato Breakfast Bites and well you get the idea.

 I recommend using a waxy type of potato like Yukon golds or Charlottes over a floury one for the base for the Bacon Egg Potato Breakfast Bites, they just tend to have a nicer flavour for when mashing potatoes.
-I tend to use floury potatoes for syn free chips or syn free roast potatoes.
+I tend to use floury potatoes for chips or roast potatoes.

 Instead of potato fritters as the base, you could also make a hash brown type base using grated potato (excess moisture squeezed out) or spiralled or grated sweet potato.
 Like I mentioned so many possible variations for these Bacon Egg Potato Breakfast Bites.